The True Cost of Our Stuffposted by Andrea | 02/29/2016

 Not that I think this is necessarily the right way to handle the situation, but I can pretty much talk myself out of buying ANYTHING — even if it’s a super good deal!

 Unless it’s on my list as a specific need, I can almost guarantee that I won’t buy it.
-In fact, if it’s not something I need (or really want) I can almost guarantee that I won’t even accept a freebie offer!
+In fact, I probably won’t even accept it as a freebie!

 For example, when you bring something into your home, you’ll eventually need to:

 - Find a spot to put it

 - Put batteries in it or pay for electricity to run it

 - Fix it if/when it breaks

 - Move it (if you move or change locations)